Compare Tree Removal Quotes Now

 Room to move

-If you have a small yard with a manicured garden beneath a giant tree you want removed, the arborist is going to have to tiptoe around your yard and take forever to remove the tree.
+If you have a small yard with a manicured garden beneath a giant tree you want to be removed, the arborist is going to have to tiptoe around your yard and take forever to remove the tree.
 The more room to move the faster they can get the job done, the less it will cost you.

 Solution: Transplant small ornamental plants while the work is happening.
 Remove all breakables and such as pots and garden furniture to help them out.
 It will save them time and money.

 Dispose of palm trees yourself

 Half of the cost of removing palm trees is soaked up in dumping fees.
 Due to the acidic nature of palms, they cannot be turned into mulch and need to be disposed of.
 Get the contractor to just cut them down and not remove them will slash your cost by 50% on average.

 Solution: You can get them to put the trees out the front for a council clean-ups or dispose of them over time in the green waste bin.
 At $215 per tonne (about 2 cubic meters of palm) it’s worth the effort.

 Sell the timber on eBay for firewood

 This one is going to depend.
 If the tree is in the front yard and easily accessible, then it will actually be more of a hassle for them to cut the tree into firewood size pieces.
 But if you have poor access, you can just get a price to cut the tree down, and leave the timbre.

 Solution: The time and manpower saved in carrying logs from the back of your property to the front by hand (we are talking hundreds of dollars, you can advertise the timber on eBay for firewood.
 Not only are you saving on the tree removal cost, but you are making money on the sale of the wood.